-HomeGoods, with a store less than ten miles from Ridgefield in neighboring Danbury, feels they are missing out on customers in the Ridgefield market as well as in communities to the south of Ridgefield, according to deVilliers.
+HomeGoods with a store less than ten miles from Ridgefield in neighboring Danbury feels they are missing out on customers in the Ridgefield market as well as in communities to the south of Ridgefield, according to deVilliers.

 So what is the timeline?
 When can we expect to shop at HomeGoods in Ridgefield?
 "I can't say when they will open.
-They are hoping for 2021," said deVilliers who added that with the current health crisis, things could be delayed.
+They are hoping for 2021," said deVilliers who said that with the current health crisis, things could be delayed.
 "It could be 2022."

 Kohl's will remain open to shoppers during the construction period, deVilliers said.
 He told us that Kohl's lease is expiring in 2021 and HomeGoods is working with them to figure out longterm plans.

 deVilliers said that once the architectural plans have been approved, the next hurdle will be the approval process for the addition of a loading dock for HomeGoods, similar to that of Kohl's.